 Lake Wylie is a 13,400 acre lake that was created for hydro-electric power, but is also used as a recreational facility by its nearby towns - which includes the rather famous Tega Cay, known for the Jim Bakker/PTL Club extravagance.
 There are 6 public boat accesses, 2 nuclear power plants, and it is popular to both nearby North Carolina and its South Carolina residents.
 You'll find many waterfront homes for sale on Lake Wylie SC.

 Lake Wateree is a Duke Power owned recreational lake popular with fishermen, campers, and boat enthusiasts.
 It has little in the way of housing or SC lake front property, giving the 13,000 acres instead to a large state park and Wateree Lake Campground.
 It is located along highway I-77 in Winnsboro, SC, and is noted for its pristine natural preserves and beautiful wildlife population, including egrets, herons, deer, and even wild turkeys.

-Call me for more information if you are interested in buying lake front property in SC!
+Call us for more information if you are interested in buying lake front property anywhere in SC!